 “What makes you pound the table and weep?”
 I ask this question often when I am trying to get to know a new group of women.
 I love to watch the expressions as the first participant speaks up.
 It’s like watching a field fire spread as each woman looks deep into her heart for what … Continue reading What Makes You Pound the Table and Weep?

 When I was a little girl, if I was stressed, I hid.
 I remember the day my mom and aunt were making me dresses for kindergarten.
-It overwhelmed me out to repeatedly change and pose so they could measure and pin.
-I didn’t complain though; I was a good girl.
-Instead, the first chance I got, … Continue reading Three Tips for Helping Children with Stress
+All the changing and posing so they could measure and pin had me overwhelmed.
+I didn’t complain though; I was a “good little girl.”
+Instead, the first chance I got, I … Continue reading Three Tips for Helping Children with Stress